Construction has a hard time to match the productivity of other industries

 Configurable construction systems can add value for construction companies and end customers through increased productivity, reduced lead-times and improved quality and product performance.
 This article looks at how companies can move from more traditional, custom-crafted construction to a configurable, truly industrialized system that meets all stakeholder needs.

-Start With What Delivers Value
+From Custom-Crafted to Configurable: Start With What Delivers Value

 Before starting out on a journey to create a configurable system, it’s important to set clear targets and plan how to reach them.
 These targets must be set specifically for your organization and will depend on company strategy, legacy and starting point.